ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 ordered according to their data dependencies.

 Last, there is the function close.
-Here, the loop termination condition is checked.
-The occurrence of an exception formula evaluation causes an exception with the line number in the formula in which the (last) exception occurred.
+The occurrence of an exception in the formula evaluation loop causes an exception with the line number in the formula in which the (last) exception occurred.
-If there is no exception, then Epilogue Formula is executed, and the output values of the function are returned.
+If there is no exception, then Epilogue Formula is executed, and the output values of the function are returned (assuming there is no exception in the Epilogue Formula).

 .. code-block:: python

-       # Close of function
-       s.controller.endAnIteration()

      if s.controller.getException() is not None:
        raise Exception(s.controller.formatError(